ACIT4040/ACIT4040-Contract-Template/README.md

 will be taken during the ... meeting.
 If critical in time, autonomy is granted to the individual, but the choice must be communicated broadly via ...

 ## Code of conduct
-It is expected that all group members respect the [eachother/authority of the the one who holds hegemony]
+It is expected that all group members respect the [each other/authority of the one who holds hegemony]

 ## Disagreement resolution
 In the case that there are disagreements in the direction of the project, it is expected that all group members understand that communicate without malice...